Dentures – Downers Grove, IL

 Dr. Shuaipaj at Dentique Dental of Downers Grove can provide a lifelike solution to restore lost teeth with dentures.
 Continue reading to learn more about these prosthetics, and feel free to contact us for additional information.

-Who is a Good Candidate for Dentures?
+Who’s a Good Candidate for Dentures?

 Whether you are missing several teeth or an entire arch, Dr. Shuaipaj can customize dentures to meet your unique needs.
 However, before proceeding, he must examine your mouth to ensure no issues, like gum disease, interfere with the results.
+You must also have sufficient jawbone density to support your restoration, which sometimes requires an additional bone graft procedure to bulk it up if it’s too thin.
+Read on to learn more about dentures and who is a good candidate.

 Types of Dentures